 Where the Facts About All Began

 Two of the most prolific studies in 1996 and 2002 seemed to suggest that creatine was counteracted by caffeine.
 These 2 studies are where people get the idea that doesn’t mix.

-But if you read into the studies, it may have involved subjects that were going thru caffeine withdrawal symptoms.
+But if you read into the studies, they may have involved subjects that were going thru caffeine withdrawal symptoms.
 This would make the results unreliable.

 For anybody who is a consumer of coffee, if you quit taking it for a week, there are things that happen in that week that make any conclusions suspect.

 But like any good scientist, they set up a new trial using the same high levels of caffeine.
-This new study showed that when using creatine pre workout supplements by itself, strength in knee extension exercises increased by 10% but the gains were canceled out by adding caffeine.
+This new study showed that when using creatine pre-workout supplements by themselves, strength in knee extension exercises increased by 10% but the gains were canceled out by adding caffeine.
 They used 5mg per kg of body weight.